 15 – VISIT BEATRIX POTTER HOUSE, HILL TOP

-Today, Hill Top is a freeze-frame of the authors life.
-Still full of her personal belongings and original artwork, the house and rambling garden is a delightful nod to the characters of her books.
-Cute signs call out inspirations that bring to life the stories of Jemima Puddle-Duck and Tom Kitten.
+Hill Top is still full of her personal belongings and original artwork and the house and rambling garden is a delightful nod to the characters of her books.
+Kids will love the cute signs that bring to life the stories of Jemima Puddle-Duck and Tom Kitten.

 16 – KAYAK ON DERWENTWATER